NormFrenette/GatsbyBlog/content/blog/Raspberry-Pi/What-is-Headless/index.md

 My version is a bit bigger to fit a raspberry Pi 3b+ inside.
 Like most guitar pedals, it has ports to plug in the guitar and the amplifier.
 It has buttons and LED.
 It has a power connection.
 I put the first prototype inside an iPhone box:
 ![Looper inside iPhone box](./looper_iphone.png)

-What the Looper inside its case does not have, is access to the HDMI and USB ports: So how can I control the Raspberry Pi, write software unto it, without being able to connect a keybaord, mouse or monitor?
+What the Looper inside its case does not have, is access to the HDMI and USB ports: So how can I control the Raspberry Pi, write software unto it, without being able to connect a keyboard, mouse or monitor?

 ***Time for the headless Raspberry Pi.***

 A Raspberry Pi is said to be ***headless*** when it does not have a monitor, keyboard and mouse connected to it.
 Instead, I use a separate computer to communicate with, and control the Raspberry Pi.
 From this computer, I can issue Linux commands, write code, run/debug programs as if I was connected to the Raspberry Pi with a keyboard, mouse and monitor.
-In other words, I use the keboard,mouse and monitor of another computer to control a ***headless** Raspberry Pi.
+In other words, I use the keyboard, mouse and monitor of another computer (my MacBook) to control a ***headless** Raspberry Pi.

 #### How does it work?

 I use my MacBook Pro laptop to control the Raspberry Pi.
 I do not use a graphical  windows interface, mouse etc. I use the "terminal" - on the mac  to send commands to the Raspberry Pi.
 Whatever command is run, if it elicits a response from the Raspberry Pi - the response is displayed in the terminal window on the mac.
-I use a method called SSH - which creates a secure link to the Raspberry Pi - allowing for authentification.
+I use a method called SSH - which creates a secure link to the Raspberry Pi - allowing for authentication.

 The MacBook and the Raspberry Pi are connected to my home Wi-Fi router, and they communicate over Wi-Fi.
 Note that the Raspberry Pi could be connected to the MacBook via USB instead of Wi-Fi, but my Raspberry Pi is inside an enclosure that does not expose the USB port.
 So, I use the Wi-Fi.

 >Note: although I cover how to use a MacBook Pro here - all of this can be done with a PC using Windows.
 You just have to get the correct programs (Putty...) to interface to the Raspberry Pi.
 Google can be your friend here...

-If you are already familiar with Linux - you propably have used the command line to control a Linux computer via terminal.
+If you are already familiar with Linux - you probably have used the command line to control a Linux computer via terminal.
 This is what we will do here.
 If you come from the Microsoft world - you may be familiar with DOS commands - and the cmd window - it's the same principle - but because the Raspberry Pi runs Linux - we use Linux commands.

 Here's is an example on the mac, where I opened a terminal window, I connected to my Raspberry Pi using SSH, and issued a "ls" command from the MacBook (ls: list the files in the current directory).
 Linux listed the files - and I see them displayed in (the MacBook's) terminal window:
 ![Terminal Screen shot](./terminal.png)